PE teachers leave no stone unturned in quest for new funding

 Leaving no stone unturned

 Newton, Kansas, teacher Mario Nava hosted community events at both of the elementary schools where he teaches, applied for several grants and even hosted a garage sale to raise enough money to fund his purchase.
-The effort paid off: Nava raised enough to put adidas Zone monitors on his students at both Sunset and Northridge elementary schools as early as next month.
+The effort paid off: Nava raised enough to put IHT Zone monitors on his students at both Sunset and Northridge elementary schools as early as next month.

 “They can see how active they were,” Nava said.
 “It is a learning tool for students to see how important it is to stay healthy and maintain an active lifestyle — not just while you are young but as you get older.”